CartlandZhou/cartlandzhou.github.io/index.md

 {% include image.html url="images/Zhou_ProfilePicture.jpeg" caption="" width="393" height="288" align="right" %}

-My name is Cartland Zhou, and I am a Political Science Ph.D. candidate at the University of California, Los Angeles (UCLA).
-My core research seeks to model and answer questions regarding conflict initiation and dynamics as a result of great power politics and arms transfers.
-I also have research interests in computer vision to develop novel techniques that supplement my core research, such as optical character and object recognition.
-My dissertation is a book project examining mechanisms under which great powers leverage arms transfers for geopolitical strategic gains and their implications for interstate disputes and conflicts.
+My name is Cartland Zhou.
+I am a Political Science Ph.D. candidate at the University of California, Los Angeles (UCLA).
+In the upcoming academic year 2025-2026, I will be a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance (NCGG) at Princeton University.
+My core research evaluates the influence of geopolitical and global economic constraints on modern conflict processes and international relations.
+My dissertation book project argues that the global arms supply, dominated by an oligarchic arms industry, shapes aspects of militarized conflicts in the Post-WWII era.
+I use machine learning models to develop novel techniques and measure latent outcomes in my research projects.
 I am a 2024-2025 IGCC fellow, 2024-2025 Hans J. Morgenthau fellow, and a 2023-2024 Alice Belkin scholar.

 ## Contact